-An Informational Interview can provide you with the opportunity to:
+An Informational Meeting can provide you with the opportunity to:

-- develop your communications skills and self-confidence in talking with professional people in a low-pressure interview environment
+- Develop your communications skills and self-confidence in talking with professional people in a low-pressure meeting environment

 - Enjoy talking about their jobs and career fields